Dozens killed in attack on convoy, Ukraine says; rebels deny firing rocket

 A military spokesman in Kiev said government forces had pressed the separatists in overnight fighting, encircling the rebel-held town of Horlivka between Luhansk and Donetsk, and taking control of smaller settlements in eastern Ukraine.

-The separatist news outlet Novorossiya said Ukrainian forces had shelled the village of Khryashchevatoe overnight with mortars to tighten the circle round Luhansk.

-Moscow says the Ukrainian government, with backing from its Western allies, is subjecting thousands of Russian-speakers in eastern Ukraine who reject Kiev's rule to artillery bombardments and shortages of water and power.

-(Additional reporting by Alessandra Prentice in Kiev, Thomas Grove in Donetsk, Alissa de Carbonnel in Moscow and Stephen Brown in Berlin; Writing by Richard Balmforth; editing by David Stamp and Philippa Fletcher)
+(Additional reporting by Alessandra Prentice in Kiev, Thomas Grove in Donetsk, Alissa de Carbonnel in Moscow and Stephen Brown in Berlin; Writing by Richard Balmforth; editing by David Stamp, Philippa Fletcher and Gunna Dickson)